 Recovery, like anything, is a process.
-From the early stages of making the decision to head off to detox to the later stages of picking up multiple years of sobriety, it is always changing.
+From the early stages of deciding to head off to detox to the later stages of picking up multiple years of sobriety, it is always changing.
 What’s important in recovery is to always do your due diligence no matter what stage of sobriety you may be in.
-One incredibly important step towards maintaining long term recovery, as well as an integral part of the full continuum of addiction treatment, is sober living.
+One incredibly important step towards maintaining long-term recovery, as well as an integral part of the full continuum of addiction treatment, is sober living.

 Many people have preconceived notions about what sober living is and isn’t.
 However, most of these ideas can easily be misconceptions.
 In fact, choosing sober living could be the most important choice you make and could be the difference between chronic relapse and long-term recovery.
-Sober living bears a number of great benefits for anyone in recovery who gives it a chance and commits to their sobriety.
+Sober living bears several great benefits for anyone in recovery who gives it a chance and commits to their sobriety.

 What is Sober Living?